mnentwig/octsock5.jl/README.md

 ## Thoughts ##
 * Dynamic memory allocation is expensive.
 Reading inbound data into pre-allocated (/reused) memory might be considerably faster, e.g. overwrite older data.
 * Type stability equals speed.
 Numeric array types and strings have an advantage over Tuples and Dictionaries, since they avoid "Any" type.

+## See also ##
+Julia has built-in serialization, but the protocol is fairly complex and not guaranteed to remain stable between versions.